REC Foundation Aerial Drone Competition

 Additionally, we are excited to host Aerial Drone Championship: Dragonfly, one of four Aerial Drone Competition Championship events, at Fairmont State University.
 May 19-20, 2023.

-ADC is presented by the Robotics Education & Competition (REC) Foundation, a US-registered 501(c)(3) non-profit educational organization, in partnership with For The Win Robotics.
+ADC is presented by the Robotics Education & Competition (REC) Foundation, a US-registered 501(c)(3) non-profit educational organization.
 The REC Foundation’s mission is to increase student interest and involvement in science, technology, engineering, and mathematics (STEM) by engaging students in hands-on, affordable, and sustainable robotics engineering programs.

 For more information about ADC or to register a team, visit the REC Foundation website: